Apanatshka/blog/content/optimising-recursive-ascent/index.md

 }
 ```

 So we have our input type `Iter` of characters we can peek into without consuming for that single lookahead.
 We've got `Sort`s, a `State_` enum with a suspicious underscore tacked on.
 Note how the states are just `S#`, but the ones that have goto actions also have a `S#Goto` version.
 This was slightly nicer with the function-encoded recursive ascent parser, which had a natural "return" part.
 On the other hand, this one should be nicer in the popping multiple things from the stack department.
 To do a "semantic action" when reducing we mark these places with an uninlinable `outprod`.
-This will just be a placeholder for _<expensive operation here>_.There's an `Error` type, no surprises here.
+This will just be a placeholder for some expensive operation.There's an `Error` type, no surprises here.

 Let's continue to our first go at some recursive ascent code for the parse table.
 You don't have to read through and study all of it, have a quick look, then I'll highlight some insights after: